aferrodelgado/project-3/README.md

 - **Instructions: How to Use and Interact with Project:**
   - Datasets used for analysis are linked in the Datasets section above and also listed under their cooresponding questions below.
   - .csv files from the datasets imported into PostgreSQL can be found in the "Database" folder, along with the final .sql file.
-  - .ipynb files used for coding analysis and creation on interactive visualizations can be found in the "Analysis" folder and are listed under their cooresponding questions below.
+  - .ipynb files used for coding analysis and creation of interactive visualizations can be found in the "Analysis" folder and are listed under their cooresponding questions below.

 - **Questions:**